-$^{^{3}}$ In a 2018 CDC survey of a large sample of gay men (CDC, 2019c) in cities with large gay populations, the share of PrEP users among HIV-negative respondents was around 25%.
+&lt;sup>3In a 2018 CDC survey of a large sample of gay men (CDC, 2019c) in cities with large gay populations, the share of PrEP users among HIV-negative respondents was even higher at around 25%.

-similarly prior to the introduction of PrEP, but diverged afterwards, differentially increasing in states with high PrEP take-up.
-Exploiting the temporal and spatial variation in PrEP take-up, we estimate a difference-in-difference model that compares the evolution of STI rates in states with different PrEP take-up before and after the introduction of PrEP.
-We then estimate a triple-difference model, that adds females as a control group.
+then estimate a triple-difference model, that adds females as a control group.
 The fact that females had very low take-up, as well as the similar evolution of male and female STI rates prior to the introduction of PrEP, suggests that female STI trends could provide a suitable counterfactual for male STI trends.
 The triple-difference specification has the advantage of controlling for time-variant factors that affect both male and female STI rates in a given state-year, such as local public health campaigns.
 We find that the introduction of PrEP is associated with 8.9% 24.5% and 16.2% increase in male chlamydia, gonorrhea and syphilis cases, respectively.

-We then turn to our main specification in which we proxy for PrEP use in a given state using the predetermined share of the population that is gay in that state.
+We then turn to our main specification in which we proxy for PrEP use in a given state with the predetermined share of the population that is gay in that state.
 This addresses the potential concern that PrEP take-up may be correlated with factors that also affect STIs.
 Because PrEP is almost exclusively used by gay men, this measure is highly predictive of PrEP use (i.e. states with larger gay populations, had higher prep take-up).
-We exploit this pre-treatment cross-state variation in the concentration of gay men to estimate difference-indifference and triple-difference event studies, comparing the evolution of STI rates between states with different gay population shares, before and after the introduction of PrEP, and between males and females.
+We exploit this pre-treatment cross-state variation in the concentration of gay men to estimate difference-in-difference and triple-difference event studies, comparing the evolution of STI rates between states with different gay population shares, before and after the introduction of PrEP, and between males and females.